typst/typst/tests/typ/layout/par-justify.typ

 #""

 ---
-// Test that the last line can be shrinked
+// Test that the last line can be shrunk
 #set page(width: 155pt)
 #set par(justify: true)
 This text can be fitted in one line.